Introduction

 |---|---|---|---|

-FSPULSE_DATA_DIR | Platform-specific | Directory path | Override entire data directory location |
+FSPULSE_DATA_DIR | Platform-specific | Directory path | Override the data directory location.
+Contains config, logs, and database (by default).
+Cannot be set in config.toml. |

 Docker-Specific Variables